-MENU ITEM SOFTWARE NAME ITEM DESCRIPTION ITEM RANGE DEFAULT VALUE 2 ND SENSOR HIGH PRESSURE ALARM 2 HIGH ALM The 2 HIGH ALM item sets the high pressure alarm set point.
-A high alarm condition occurs when the room pressure rises above the high alarm set point.
-The 2 HIGH ALM setpoint is only used when the second sensor is enabled through the CONFIGURE menu.
-OFF, 0 to -0.19500" H 2 O OFF The second sensor low and high alarms must be programmed for the same pressure direction; positive or negative.
-In addition, the PresSura controller/monitor has a minimum dead band of 40 ft/min between the second sensor low and high alarms.
+MENU ITEM SOFTWARE NAME ITEM DESCRIPTION ITEM RANGE DEFAULT VALUE SECOND SENSOR HIGH ALARM 2 HIGH ALM The 2 HIGH ALM item sets the second sensor's high alarm setpoint.
+A high alarm condition is defined as when the magnitude of the second sensor's room pressure rises above the 2 HIGH ALM setpoint.
+The alarm can be a negative or positive pressure alarm setpoint.
+OFF, 0 to +0.19500" H_2O or 0 to -0.19500" H_2O OFF The second sensor low and high alarms must be programmed for the same pressure direction; positive or negative.
+In addition, the PresSura monitor has a minimum dead band of 40 ft/min between the second sensor low and high alarms.
 The dead band helps prevent nuisance alarms.
-The second sensor monitors the room pressure of a second space (typically an ante room), and is not part of the primary sensor or control sequence.
-The SEC HIGH ALM has a range from within 0.005° H 2 O of the pressure SETPOINT to within 0.005° H 2 O of the pressure MAX OUT VAL.
-The SEC HIGH ALM can be set to OFF.
-For TSI or BI DIRECT sensor types, the high alarm must be of the same sign (positive or negative) as the pressure SETPOINT .
-MINIMUM SUPPLY FLOW ALARM MIN SUP ALM The MIN SUP ALM item sets the supply duct's flow alarm set point.
-A minimum flow alarm is defined as when the duct flow is less than the MIN SUP ALM set point.
-OFF, 0 to 2832 ft/MIN times the duct area in square feet (ft 2) OFF ALARM RESET ALARM RESET The ALARM RESET item selects how the alarms terminate after the unit returns to control set point (pressure or flow).
-UNLATCHED (alarm follow) automatically resets the alarms when the unit reaches control set point.
-LATCHED requires the staff to press the RESET key after the unit returns to control set point.
+The second sensor monitors the room pressure of a second space (typically and ante room), and is not part of the primary sensor or control sequence.
+This alarm is on when the controller is in positive or negative mode.
+This item is enabled when the second pressure sensor item is enabled (see menu item 2 SENSOR).
+ALARM RESET ALARM RESET The ALARM RESET item selects how the alarms terminate after the unit returns to control setpoint (pressure or flow).
+UNLATCHED (alarm follow) automatically resets the alarms when the unit reaches control setpoint.
+LATCHED requires the staff to press the RESET key after the unit returns to control setpoint.
 The ALARM RESET affects the audible alarm, visual alarm, and relay output, which means all are latched or unlatched.
-LATCHED OR UNLATCHED UNLATCHED
+LATCHED OR UNLATCHED UNLATCHED AUDIBLE ALARM AUDIBLE ALM The AUDIBLE ALM item selects whether the audible alarm is turned ON or OFF.
+Selecting ON requires the staff to press the MUTE key to silence the audible alarm.
+Selecting OFF permanently mutes all audible alarms, except when the EMERGENCY key is pressed.
+ON or OFF ON